1-on-1 meetings are a common practice for managers. If you are starting to use Fellow for your 1-on-1s, we've laid out the basics in this article.

 Use 1-on-1 meetings to build great 1-on-1 relationships with your teammates.
 You can collaborate on meeting agendas, assign to-dos, and track the history of your discussions in one place.

 Here you’ll store your relationships with your manager, your direct reports and any other relationships you might have.
 This could include teammates, or someone in another department, or someone else.
 Note: If you need to remove someone from this list, you can archive the relationship

 Where can I find my 1-on-1s?

-You can find your 1-on-1 streams by clicking on the Home panel and looking under the 1-on-1 section header.
+You can find your 1-on-1 meetings by clicking on the Home panel and looking under the 1-on-1 section header.
 If you have the 1-on-1 meeting scheduled for today, the meeting will also appear under the Today's meetings section of the same Home panel.

-What are the features of 1-on-1 streams?
+What are the features of 1-on-1 meetings?

 1-on-1s Between Manager and Direct Report:

 For these 1-on-1s, there will be 1 default notes tab and additional tabs that can be toggled on or off across the top:

 Notes: The place for your meeting agenda and notes

 Action Items: Toggle on/off a view of past action items created during the 1-on-1